 Salary Sacrifice – Save Income Tax and National Insurance!

-Salary sacrifice schemes can save National Insurance contributions (NIC) for employers and both Income Tax and NIC for employees.
-It can also help retain key employees with a generous flexible benefits scheme.
+For years, salary sacrifice schemes would save National Insurance contributions (NIC) for employers and both Income Tax and NIC for employees.
+It would also help retain key employees with a generous flexible benefits scheme.

-Smailes Goldie can help you set up a salary sacrifice scheme for your business while our payroll bureau, SG Outsourcing can assist in the administration of the scheme.
+Smailes Goldie can help you reform a salary sacrifice scheme, while our payroll bureau, SG Outsourcing, can assist in the administration of all payroll-related tasks.